-Australian businesses should update their Windows operating systems after it was confirmed a devastating ransomware campaign has made it to our shores.
+Australian businesses should update their Windows operating systems following the devastating ransomware campaign made it to our shores last May.

-Minister Assisting the Prime Minister for Cyber Security Dan Tehan confirmed on Tuesday the ‘WannaCry’ ransomware campaign had infected 12 Australian small businesses.
+Minister Assisting the Prime Minister for Cyber Security Dan Tehan confirmed the ‘WannaCry’ ransomware campaign had infected 12 Australian small businesses.

 The ransomware had already wreaked havoc with more than 200,000 European computers including some from the UK’s National Health Service.